-The CMC should have a program for instruction in the use of curriculum-related resources
+The CMC should have a program for instruction in the use of curriculum-related resources.

-Collaboration-The instruction program should be developed in collaboration with education faculty, librarians, and others as appropriate.
+• Collaboration-The instruction program should be developed in collaboration with education faculty, librarians and others, as appropriate.

-- Setting-Instruction may take place within the CMC, in the classroom, or in a virtual environment - Delivery-Instruction should include all appropriate techniques, such as guides, lectures, Web pages, tutorials, bibliographies, workshops, orientations, tours, and point-of-need instruction. - Content-Instruction should include the use of the CMC collection and services, research strategies, selection and evaluation of resources, and where applicable, instruction in production skills and the use of equipment.
+- Setting-Instruction may take place within the CMC, in the classroom, or in a virtual environment. - Delivery-Instruction should include all appropriate techniques such as guides, lectures, Web pages, tutorials, bibliographies, workshops, orientations, tours, and point of need instruction. - Content-Instruction should include research strategies and the selection and evaluation of resources, as well as the use of the CMC collection and services, and instructional technology.